klust/windows-client-HPC/docs/4_Cluster_Stack/4_01_EESSI.md

     (You'll have to check the version of `cvmfs-config-default` also, there is a `-latest` version but when checking this was actually a rather old file.)

--   Note that it is no longer needed to install
+-   Note that it is no longer needed to install the EESSI configuration file for CernVM-FS (`cvmfs-config-eessi-latest.noarch.rpm`) as the new EESSI repository is included in the configurations of CVMFS.

 -   Create (you'll have to run in a bash shell as root or run the editor using `sudo`) the file `/etc/cvmfs/default.local`.
 If you're experimenting on a workstation with no nearby cache